-Tip 3: Get a copy of your high school transcript.
+Tip 4: Get a copy of your high school transcript.

-The additional information section allows you to include 650 words (the same maximum word count as your Common App main essay) to “explain but not complain,” as I tell clients.
+The additional information section also allows you to include 650 words (the same maximum word count as your Common App main essay) to “explain but not complain,” as we tell clients.
 For example, maybe you changed high schools, and the transition impacted your GPA.
 Maybe you experienced trouble with virtual learning, experienced home life issues, suffered an extended illness, etc.

 Ultimately, admissions officials want to learn new information, not read the same information over and over, so offer unique additional information to this section.
 Think of it as offering a new angle or dimension about you or highlighting a key achievement in your overall application.
 If you do not feel you have additional information to add, think outside the box.
 Taking care of your sister after school for two years because your parents had to work extra shifts during COVID-19 (and giving up soccer in the process) definitely counts!

-Tip 5: Beef up your activities.
+Tip 6: Beef up your activities.

 You can also add leadership examples in the activities section.
 For example, if you served as the president of a club at your college, you can note that in the position/leadership section.

-Tip 7: Look for additional essays.
+Tip 9: Look for additional supplemental essays.